FLEX-MoE: Federated Mixture-of-Experts with Load-balanced Expert Assignment for Edge Computing: Experiments

 \subsection{When Is Load Balancing Most Helpful?}

 We now examine when load-balanced expert assignment is most beneficial, focusing on scenarios with strong data skew.
-Building on our earlier setup ($C=20$, $E=8$, $k_c \in [2,6]$), we evaluate two more challenging non-IID conditions: (1) 2-Class partition and (2) Dirichlet $\alpha = 0.1$ to simulate severe label imbalance across clients.
+Building on our earlier setup ($C=20$, $E=8$, $k_c \in [2,6]$), we evaluate two more challenging non-IID conditions: (1) 2-Class partition and (2) Dirichlet $\alpha = 0.1$.